-I’m a former middle school teacher who loves helping kids develop mathematical reasoning.
+I’m a dedicated and purpose-driven tutor who loves helping kids develop confidence in learning and thinking, especially math, but also in reading, and writing.
+I came to this work from teaching and writing.
+I taught sixth grade for three years and worked as an environmental educator for the same length of time.
 I’m also a professional writer–I’ve been a technical writer and a grant writer–and I’ve helped college students and other young people improve their writing.
 My formal education?
-I’ve got a degree in English from Stanford and an M.A. from U.C.
+I have a degree in English from Stanford and an M.A. from U.C.
 Berkeley.
 I earned my teaching credential at Mills College.

 I enjoy tutoring because I love to help students where they are.
-Progress is visible when students get help with exactly what they need.
+In the classroom, the teacher is focusing on the whole group, but sometimes students need individual attention.
+These students make the most progress when they get help with exactly what they need.

 I look forward to speaking with you about your child’s tutoring needs–or your own!